mephistopheles1010/user-activity-monitor/README.md

 ## Start
 simple start: npm start
-or as a daemon pm2 start startup.pm2.json
+or as a daemon: pm2 start startup.pm2.json

 ## Dependencies